 This film contains the examples of:

-- Affably Evil: Isley.
+- Affably Evil: Isley, almost to the point of being an Anti-Villain.
 He's genuinely nice and helpful to Rob and Maggie early on, only showing his nastier side when encountering the Indians.
 He seems to have turned a blind eye to pollution rather than explicitly ordered it, resulting in a last act Heel-Face Turn.

 - Anvilicious: Possibly the preachiest monster movie ever made.
 Not only the Green Aesop about pollution but abortion, urban squalor, Indian rights and corporate greed are all invoked at various points.